amolv0/exo-db/backend/lambda-functions/otherFuncs/README.md

 # Scheduled Events

-## Every 10 minutes
+## Every 1 hour

-updateOngoingEventsScheduler
+updateOngoingAttributeScheduler

-- Update the "ongoing" attribute to either make it true or false for all events in an 10 day window of the current date.
+- Update the "ongoing" attribute to either make it true or false for all events in an 6 day window, 4 days back and 2 days forward, of the current date.
-- Run this every 10 minutes to catch the ending of signature events/worlds
+- Run this every hour to catch the ending of signature events/worlds
+- Initially was running every 10 minutes at a 10 day window, was expensive: (~6$ a day?)

 ## Every 2 minutes